Disneyland Hotel Review: Is It Worth The Price?

 Disneyland Hotel Review Conclusion

-There's no getting around this is a very expensive hotel, but there's nothing quite like it.
-For 2026 stays, the standard (superior) room ranges from £800 to £2000 a night.
-Deluxe rooms can be £300-£1000 on top of that, and Castle Club doubles that again.
-If you have young kids who'd love to dress up as princes and princesses and meet the characters (and they do make a bigger fuss over the dressed-up kids) you could probably find more value the cost here.
+There's no getting around it - this is a very expensive hotel, but there's nothing quite like it (we've broken the prices down by room type further down).
+If you have young kids who'd love to dress up as princes and princesses and meet the characters (and they do make a bigger fuss over the dressed-up kids) you could probably find more value for the cost here.

 You can use the Disneyland Paris Price Estimate Calendar to search for dates at a glance to quickly see the nightly rate at Disneyland Hotel.
 It's the best way to find the cheapest nights.